-Tuition and Fees are charged on a full program basis.
+- Fitness Fee optional for full time clinical rotation students. - Passthrough fees in italics are subject to change. - Tuition and Fees are charged on a full program basis.
 1A late fee applies if a student fails to register on the designated registration day.
 Student tuition and fees described above are good faith projections for the academic year.
 They are, however, subject to amendment at any time at the discretion of the board of Trustees of the School of Medicine in order to meet its financial commitments and to fulfill its role and mission.
 Every effort will be made to provide advance notice of such changes.
 2Health Insurance and technology fees are good faith estimates for the academic year.
 Amounts are subject to change when the actual amounts are determined.
 Technology fees are associated with laptop/software fees required for the degree program.
 Please refer to the section on Computer Use Policies for further information.
-The cost of health insurance represents the basic fee for a student without dependents.

-Laboratory fees (including Biomedical Genetics Laboratory) are charged per course as applicable.

-Dental and vision insurance is optional. †Criminal background check and Grady credentialing fee may be accessed for students doing laboratory rotations, conducting thesis research or have course assignments at Grady Health. †††Malware Fee is a per instance charge.
+The cost of health insurance represents the basic fee for a student without dependents. - Laboratory fees (including Biomedical Genetics Laboratory) are charged per course as applicable. - Dental and vision insurance is optional. †Criminal background check and Grady credentialing fee may be accessed for students doing laboratory rotations, conducting thesis research or have course assignments at Grady Health. †††Malware Fee is a per instance charge. - Passthrough fees in italics are subject to change.